mousecpn/Equivariant-Volumetric-Grasping/README.md

 <!-- # Equivariance Makes Volumetric Grasping Great Again -->
 ![logo](asset/logo.png)

-This repo also contains a clean and simple implementation for [GIGA](https://github.com/UT-Austin-RPL/GIGA) and [IGD](https://github.com/mousecpn/Implicit-Grasp-Diffusion), which is compatible for their pretrained checkpoint.
+This repo also contains a clean and simple implementation for [GIGA](https://github.com/UT-Austin-RPL/GIGA) and [IGD](https://github.com/mousecpn/Implicit-Grasp-Diffusion), which is compatible with their pretrained checkpoint.

 ## Introduction